 Google Sites is an easy site builder provided by Google.
-It was there before Google bought the blogger service and it is still working.
 However, the number of people who use Google Sites, or even know that it exists, is very less since most of the users prefer to go with Blogger or WordPress.
 You don't need to have any technical knowledge to use Google Sites, not even the amount you require to operate a Blogger blog.
 It is very simple and has a very limited number of options.

 If you have used Google Sites in the past, or are still using it, and would like to transfer to WordPress, you must be well aware that unlike Blogger, it does not provide any options to export posts.
 You could use Google Sites Liberation Tool to exports the posts as an XHTML file but it is not possible to import those files into WordPress.